acousticrobot/FlyPaper/README.md

 ### fly.init()

 fly.init() initializes the drawing space and inits other "smart" objects within the Paper.js context.
 Currently it only looks for two values: the width and height for the canvas.
 Eventually it should take arguments that can control the colors and other aspects of the FlyPaper.
-For now you will have to look for fly.colors, fly.info etc. and change these within the script.
+For now you will have to look for fly.color, fly.info etc. and change these within the script.
 ### The Event Contoller: fly.eventCtrlr

 The fly.eventCtrlr is the publication / subscription (pub/sub) object within FlyPaper.
 New objects can subscribe to receive event announcements, event controllers and objects can send events information through fly.eventCtrlr w/o having to know about specific objects.
 The fly